oseynnes/swepy/README.md

 ## Acknowledgements
-I am grateful to Neil Cronin for his input early in the project.
+I am grateful to Neil Cronin (University of Jyväskylä) for his input early in the project.
-I also thank Valentin Doguet, Antoine Nordez and Aurélie Sarcher for sharing their experience and views, based on the development or utilisation of the excellent [ElastoGUI](https://mip.univ-nantes.fr/fr/brevets-logiciels).
+I also thank Valentin Doguet, Antoine Nordez and Aurélie Sarcher (Nantes Université) for sharing their experience and views, based on the development or utilisation of the excellent [ElastoGUI](https://mip.univ-nantes.fr/fr/brevets-logiciels).

 ## Citation
+swepy is a project developed at the Norwegian School of Sport Sciences.
 If needed, this code can be referenced from the cff file of this repository, or as follows:
 ```
 @software{Seynnes_swepy_2023,